 Lesson Planning Process

-When it comes to lesson planning, I'm able to quickly grab a book, a book guide, and a craft template from my seasonal box.
+When it comes to lesson planning, I’m able to quickly grab a book, a book guide, and a craft template from my seasonal box.
 If I need any additional materials, I print out activities from the membership site.
-Then, I keep all the materials in my speech bin for easy access throughout the week.
+Then, I keep all the materials in a speech bin or therapy cart for easy access throughout the week.

 Easy Book Inventory

 To keep track of the books I have, I used SLP Toolkit’s tip.
 I can easily keep track of my books in Evernote, which is awesome!